developmentseed/sat-ml-training/_fastpages_docs/_setup_pr_template.md

 2. Change the `url` and `baseurl` parameters in your `/_config.yml` file to reflect your custom domain.

     Wondering how to setup a custom domain?
 See [this article](https://dev.to/trentyang/how-to-setup-google-domain-for-github-pages-1p58).
-You must add a CNAME file to the root of your master branch for the intructions in the article to work correctly.
+You must add a CNAME file to the root of your main branch for the intructions in the article to work correctly.

 ## Questions